renzheng11/Catalyst-HTML-Converter/README.txt

             - example: <https://doi.org/10.14506/ca33.3.06>

     ** QUOTES **
-        - Quotes should be in Heading 7 style
+        - Quotes tags need to be manually added in the html file
-        - If more than one quote in a row, they both need Heading 7 Style separately

     ** BOOK REVIEWS **
         - For book reviews: if the article does not have an abstract, include a empty heading